ADA Compliance Professionals

 ADA Website Compliance in New York: Here’s What You Need To Know

-If your business has an online presence, you have to observe ADA website compliance.
-New York companies, in particular take a lot of risks if they do not make an effort to consider it as New York is one of the states with the most serial litigant activity.
-But what is the ADA, and why is it important, especially to New York business owners?
-What are its advantages and disadvantages for my business and its website?
+If your business has an online presence, you must observe ADA website compliance.
+New York companies, in particular, take significant risks if they do not make an effort to consider it, as New York is one of the states with the most serial litigant activity.

 The Americans with Disabilities Act (ADA)

-ADA stands for the Americans with Disabilities Act.
-This is a landmark civil rights law passed by the Bush administration in 1990 that focuses on accessibility to protect persons with disabilities against discrimination.
+It focuses on accessibility to protect persons with disabilities against discrimination.
 Due to this federal law, both government offices and private businesses must ensure that any considered barriers to access are removed to provide equal opportunities to all.

 ADA Website Compliance in New York